ONE The Western Wall, Jerusalem

 SIX The Old city, Jerusalem

-Why isn’t this the number one of all musts?
-The Holy City reunites all the sacred places: the Church of the Holy Sepulchre, the Western Wall, the Dome of the Rock, the exponential quarters, Via Dolorosa, the City of David and many more; history has basically been written within its walls.
-Indeed the feeling you experience while walking its streets and discovering all these is intense and one-of-kind.
-But there is also a lot of disappointment that tones down the excitement: the old city is a huge bazaar, souvenir shops and open air stands clutter the narrow streets and everything is crowded, messy and rushed.
-Whether you are a religious traveller or simply there to visit and retrace Jesus’s steps, walking the Via Dolorosa today loses all significance.
-The stations of Christ are poorly marked along the way by modest Roman numbers scribbled on the walls, while tons of colorful pieces of clothing, fluffy toy-animals, magnets and crosses, thousands of bottles of “sacred” oil and countless stands of overpriced nuts, dates and spices make it hard to navigate the narrow, steep streets.
+However, there’s also quite a lot of disappointment that can tone down the excitement.
+The Old City has become a huge bazaar; souvenir shops and open-air stands clutter the narrow streets, and everything feels crowded, messy, and rushed.
+Whether you’re a religious pilgrim or simply there to visit and retrace Jesus’s steps, walking the Via Dolorosa today, I’m afraid, often loses all significance.
+The Stations of Christ are poorly marked along the way by modest Roman numerals scribbled on the walls, while endless colourful pieces of clothing, fluffy toy animals, magnets and crosses, thousands of bottles of “sacred” oil, and countless stands of overpriced nuts, dates, and spices make it genuinely hard to navigate those narrow, steep streets.

-The Church of the Holy Sepulchre holds the places of Jesus’s crucifixion, burrial and resurrection.
-It is insanely crowded at all times, and there is always a huge line of waiting to enter the Tomb.
-While I don’t find going inside the tomb mandatory, visiting the church is.
-It is fascinating to discover the place of the Golgotha, of the Cross and of the Unction stone.
-People from around the world kneel down here and touch the stone with their forheads and palms, but also with their clothes or scarves or familiar items as if they can take a little piece of grace home with them.
+The Church of the Holy Sepulchre holds the very places of Jesus’s crucifixion, burial, and resurrection.
+It’s almost insanely crowded at all times, and there’s always a huge line just to enter the Tomb itself.
+While I certainly don’t find going inside the Tomb mandatory, visiting the church is absolutely essential.
+It’s fascinating to discover the site of the Golgotha, the place of the Cross, and that remarkable Unction Stone.
+You’ll see people from around the world kneeling here, touching the stone with their foreheads and palms, but also with their clothes, scarves, or cherished personal items, almost as if they can take a little piece of grace home with them.

 SEVEN Haifa & The Bah’ai Gardens